Author of The Blackout Book and the online course Bloom Where You’re Planted

 Accept it now, and you’ll be a lot better off when the SHTF.

 Do you have some specific advice for those making a home protection plan?
 Any thoughts on the use of firearms in that plan?
+Any plans not to have firearms?
+Let’s talk about it.
 Please share your suggestions in the comments below.